1997 Winston 500: Race report

-This race was done using restrictor plates per NASCAR's policy on racing at Talladega and its sister track at Daytona Beach, Florida during that time.
-Lake Speed's ACE Hardware sponsorship in this race completely fabricated so that he would resemble the villain in Fox's made-for-TV movie Steel Chariots.
-Five years later at the 2002 Aaron's 499, the action at Talladega became slower and with more cautions.
+This race was a restrictor plate race per NASCAR's policy on racing at Talladega and its sister track at Daytona Beach, Florida during that time.
+Lake Speed's ACE Hardware sponsorship in this race was fabricated so that he would resemble the villain in Fox's made-for-TV movie Steel Chariots.

-Mark Martin's race speed record still stands as of 2020.
-Given the reason they set the record was this race going caution free; it is unlikely the record will be broken anytime soon since NASCAR has added mandatory stage break cautions to all races.
+Mark Martin's race speed record still stands due to this race going caution free; it is unlikely the record will be broken anytime soon since NASCAR has added mandatory stage break cautions to all races (which has since been removed at road courses, but those tracks do not approach the average speeds of superspeedways).

 After this race, Labonte would take the championship points away from Dale Jarrett.
-The total prize purse at the race was $1,317,496 ($ when considering inflation); Martin would earn $92,220 ($ when considering inflation).
+The total prize purse for this race was $1,317,496 ($ when considering inflation); Martin would earn $92,220 ($ when considering inflation).